-The Adventures of Crimson and the Guardian: Chapter One
+The Adventures of Crimson and the Guardian—A Unicorn and Dragons Story—Chapter One

 The River Monster

-“Off you go then,” Crimson said, nodding her head in the direction of the monstrous creature.
+“Off you go then,” the unicorn said, nodding her head towards the monstrous creature.

 “Wha . . . wha . . . what?”
 I stammered.

 “Reach inside the cloak.
 There is a pocket, and inside the pocket is the dragon dagger.
-It’s magic—it kills dragons and river monsters instantly.
+It’s magic—it kills all forms of dragons instantly.
 Once you stab him with it, he’ll just . . . poof . . . dissolve away.”

 “Once I do what?”
 I forced the panic out of my voice.